wez/wezterm/docs/config/lua/wezterm.table/deep_extend.md

 {{since('nightly')}}

 This function merges a list of Lua object-style tables, producing a single object-style table comprised of the keys of each of the tables in the input list, making a deep, recursive copy of the corresponding value.
 For a shallow copy, see [wezterm.table.extend](extend.md).

 For each table in the `array_of_tables` parameter, the keys are iterated and set in the return value.

-The optional `behavior` parameter controls how repeated keys are handled; the values are accepted:
+The optional `behavior` parameter controls how repeated keys are handled; the accepted values are:

 * `"Force"` (this is the default) - always take the latest value for a key, even if the same key has already been populated into the return value, forcing the existing value to be updated with a later value.

 * `"Keep"` - keep the first value of the key.
 Subsequent values for that same key are ignored.

 * `"Error"` - when a key is seen more than once, raise an error.
 This mode will only return if no keys are in conflict across the set of input tables.